 Many studies have shown that hands-on preparation for postnatal parenting, especially for breastfeeding and understanding normal newborn behaviour, can provide a solid foundation for the establishment of breastfeeding.
 Learning about breastfeeding before baby is born (when you have more time to take in the information and seek answers to your questions) can be the first step to helping you to reach your breastfeeding goals.
-For some mums, it can be quite overwhelming to start learning the basics of breastfeeding during the period when both mother and baby are recovering from the birth.
+It can be quite overwhelming to start learning the basics of breastfeeding during the period when both mother and baby are recovering from the birth.

 One of the most important skills that a new baby and mother have to learn together is how to position and attach baby to the breast.
 Books and leaflets can only show so much.
 The personal demonstration in ABA's Breastfeeding Education Classescan therefore provide an essential foundation to understanding how to breastfeed in your own unique situation.
 Empowering new parents with up-to-date facts will mean they will be better prepared to seek advice from knowledgeable and supportive health professionals and breastfeeding counsellors should the need arise.
 Like most worthwhile things, perseverance and practice can make all the difference to reaching your breastfeeding goals.

-Breastfeeding preparation — it's a launch pad for success!!
+Breastfeeding preparation — it's a launch pad for success!

-© Australian Breastfeeding Association Reviewed March 2015
+© Australian Breastfeeding Association Reviewed December 2019